insektionen/kistan-doc/src/lights/dmx/index.md

 than one channel to receive more data-parameters.
 An RGB fixture might have one channel for red, one for green and one for blue.
 Normally the setting on the fixture is the first channel used by that light.
-And the manual specifies how many channel each fixture uses.
+And the manual specifies how many channels each fixture uses.

 Since the fixtures only read the data that they need in the universe it is possible to use several lights on the same channel if they never need to be